jbiason/blog/content/research/decoding-fast.md

 When a field have No Operator, there will be no bit in the Presence Map.

+All the previous examples of the template have no operator.

 ### Operator: Constant

 A field with the Constant operator will not appear in the incoming data and the